|My pages about the area around Lake Mälaren|

 Other interesting places on this map are Birka and Sigtuna, both are still on my travel wish list, but I hope to go there next summer.
 The Vikings were real tradesmen and travelled all over the globe.
 There are traces of them from Canada in the west to Russia in the east.

 During the summer months there are guided tours at Anundshög.
-The walks take about 1,5 hour and are in the months of June, Juli and August.
-I haven't been on a guided tour yet, but if you are in the area that time of year it might be interesting to check it out.
-You can get more info about the tours at the tourist office in Västerås, or read about it (like I did) at this sign at Anundshög.
+The walks take about an hour and are held during the months of June, July and August.
+I haven't been on a guided tour myself yet, but if you are in the area that time of year it might be interesting to check it out.
+You can get more info about the tours at the tourist office in Västerås, https://visitvasteras.se/, or read about it (like I did) at this sign at Anundshög.

 I am rather fascinated by the Vikings and the traces that they left here in Sweden.
 Maybe it is because I live so close to a Viking site that I am so intrigued by it.
-Here are some links to my pages where we have written a bit more about the Vikings:
+One day for sure I will wite a page focussing on the Viking era, but for now let me link to some of my pages where you can find some more photos of this part of history:

 • Sigurdsristning at Sundbyholm, one of Swedens most famous Viking Monuments